teolandon/samsara/README.md

   expression `e1` is `false`, at which point it evaluates to the unit value, `()`.
 Under the hood, it unrolls to the expression `if e1 then e2; while e1 do e2 end else ()`.
+* `let` and `fun` bindings infer their type from the expression following them.
+* `[]` is an untyped empty list, can be attached to any other element, which sets the type of the list.

 Some operations have margin for errors and type mismatches.
 These are usually raised with an error message describing the error, but not its location, because